Recent articles by Penny Woodward

 Mulches and mulching

-As the weather warms up and before soils dry out, PENNY WOODWARD is laying mulch.
-Why do we mulch and what can we use?
+As the weather warms up and before soils dry out, organic gardeners are laying mulch.
+But why do we mulch and what can we use?

 Chives